11 Best Dictation Software for Mac Users are listed below.

 What is Dictation?

 Dictation is the process of converting spoken words into written text through a microphone or other input device.
+It can be particularly enhanced with tools that simplify the task for users.
 Dictation is useful for people who have difficulty typing and want to increase their productivity.

 How to Choose the Best Dictation Software?